laurells/paylock-page/README.md

-# Paylock – Secure Payment Solutions
+# Renvue – Secure Payment Solutions

 ## Overview

-Paylock is a modern web application designed to provide secure and seamless payment experiences.
-Built with Next.js 13+, React 19, and TypeScript, it serves as the official landing page for Paylock.
+Renvue is a modern web application designed to provide secure and seamless payment experiences.
+Built with Next.js 13+, React 19, and TypeScript, it serves as the official landing page for Renvue.
 The application emphasizes performance, accessibility, and maintainability with a modern UI and modular architecture.

 ## Description of the Software

-This application acts as a branded frontend experience for Paylock and includes:
+This application acts as a branded frontend experience for Renvue and includes:

 - A responsive landing page optimized for desktop and mobile
 - Interactive waitlist signup forms with validation